 Reality: While digital channels are essential, LocaliQ’s 2025 local marketing forecast shows that integrated campaigns combining both traditional and digital methods typically outperform digital-only approaches for local businesses by 25-30%.

-Local businesses have a unique advantage in their ability to connect with the community in authentic ways:
+Local businesses have an edge: they can connect with the community in genuine ways:

 - Event sponsorships: Supporting local sports teams, festivals, and charity events